-The Research & Development (R&D) tax credit provides competitive incentives and extensive cash flow opportunities for U.S. business owners.
-However, as with many government programs, receiving the benefit heavily relies on one major component: the paperwork.
+The Research & Development (R&D) tax credit provides competitive incentives and extensive cash-flow opportunities for U.S. business owners.
+However, as with many government programs, receiving the benefit heavily relies on one major component: the documentation

-R&D Tax Credit Documentation Plays a Vital Role in Compliance and Program Benefits
+R&D Tax-Credit Documentation Plays a Vital Role in Program Participation

 At Acena Consulting, we understand that no one (besides our team, of course) enjoys chasing tax paperwork.
 We offer an easy-to-follow R&D Tax Credit Checklist to focus our clients on the essential documentation that facilitates filing for the R&D tax credit.
 Key considerations include: